 ECM :rarum MONTH* (MARCH 2017)

 A British bassist/composer/band leader that got his big break with none other than Miles Davis in 1968, appearing on In A Silent Way and Bitches' Brew.
 He then went his own way and eventually made his way to the group Circle, which signed to ECM.
 There, Holland recorded with many different instrumentations from solo cello to big band.
 In this compilation, but it's mainly recordings with quartets and quintets.
 No matter the instrumentation, there's always a lot going on - this isn't background music.
 The avant-garde stuff isn't really my thing, but I can appreciate it for what it is.
 My picks tend to be the more straight-ahead and fusion tracks.
-As a compilation, it really doesn't hold up as an album, but I don't think that was intent.
+As a compilation, it really doesn't hold up as an album, but I don't think that was the intent.

 Peak on the US Billboard Top 200 chart: Did not chart